Have your say, get involved

 Lambeth SEND Young Inspectors programme

-Our SEND Young Inspectors programme ensures that young people with SEND have a meaningful role in shaping local decisions, services and spaces.
-Inspectors are invited to review local services and provide their feedback and recommendations on how to improve them.
+Our SEND Young Inspectors programme is a paid opportunity for young people to review our services and provide feedback and recommendations on how to improve them.

 In July 2024, a team of young inspectors reviewed the ‘I’m a young person’ section of the Local Offer.